Nithit-Pha/novel-maker/Novel maker/README.md

 # Novel Flow

 A flowchart-style tool for writers to plan novels and branching stories.
 Build narratives with **Dialog** nodes (a character speaking) and **Decision** nodes (a choice that splits the story), then play through the result like an interactive slideshow.
+Define reusable characters in the **Library**, and save whole projects to a folder on disk.

 Built with React + TypeScript + React Flow.